nhost/nhost/.changeset/brave-stingrays-argue.md

 '@nhost/dashboard': minor
 ---

-Add support for Team plan
+feat: add support for new Team plan